 - Mount Akagi – Mt.
 Moon is where players go to catch a Clefairy and battle Team Rocket, but Mount Akagi is an actual mountain in Gunma Prefecture, Japan.
 Take a break from the fast-paced city and enjoy hiking through the beautiful landscape.

 - Machida, Tokyo – Machida is a city located in the western part of Tokyo.
 In the game, players start in Pallet Town, where they choose their first Pokémon.
 Satoshi Tajiri, the creator of Pokémon and the current CEO of Game Freak, based Pallett Town on his hometown of Machida.
-Take a day trip to this smaller and less touristy spot in Japan to enjoy local parks, cafes, temples and shrines, and even the Machida Squirrel Garden.
+Take a day trip to this smaller, less touristy spot in Japan to enjoy local parks, cafes, temples and shrines, and even the Machida Squirrel Garden.

 The Johto Region